 I’ve lost/changed/upgraded my device or Google Authenticator app and don’t have my backup key

-If you’ve lost your backup key and don’t have access to your 2FA code, you’ll need to submit a request via our Help Center and pass a 2FA verification procedure to restore access to your account.
+If you’ve lost your backup key and don’t have access to your 2FA code, you’ll need to proceed with a step-by-step instruction which described in our chat.

 I want to move my 2FA tokens to a new device and still have the old device